benwiley4000/react-gif-player/README.md

 # react-gif-player

 Similar to Facebook's GIF toggle UI, this React component displays a still image preview by default, and swaps in an animated GIF when clicked.
+The images are preloaded as soon as the component mounts, or whenever a new source is passed.

 *Note:* Unlike Facebook's UI, which uses an HTML video element to preserve playback progress, this component uses the actual GIF and will be reset on each click.